Guadalajara Metropolitan Park

 To be truly sustainable, a landscape must contemplate strategies or actions that encompass and integrate the four aspects: community/socialization, environment, economy, and art.
 Some strategies present in the park are:

-a.
 Community/socialization: The park features 10 zones that differ by the type and intensity of social or recreational activities conducted there.
 These activities and forms of space appropriation are flexible to future changes according to users' requirements.
 The most active recreation areas - of an "urban" character or city-related - are grouped in the north, while passive recreation areas and those in closer contact with nature are in the south.
+Linear access plaza.

 This constitutes the social heart of the park.
 The linear or arts plaza welcomes visitors with the aqueduct fountain.
 It hosts information modules, exhibitions, performances, and product markets.
 Shaded by trees and equipped with benches for resting and observing.
 It intersects in its central part with the ring of the jacaranda walkway that frames and contains the central lake park.